peckto/ldaf-example/README.md

 ##### example_1

-This analysis function shows how to plot a figure with gglot:
+This analysis function shows how to plot a figure with ggplot:

 ```python
 def example_1(app: 'App', fig=None):